 The grape variety is an ancient one and it was always thought that gamay was a poor cousin of the pinot noir.
 There is even a village called Gamay, on a road between St Aubin and Puligny, which might have seen the birth of this variety.
 In reality gamay and pinot noir are quite distinct varieties and gamay might have come from further south.
 It remains important in many Alpine vineyards and is also present in the Rhône Valley.

-Gamay can be a vigorous variety, difficult to fruit and tricky to ripen.
+Gamay can be a vigorous variety, difficult to fruit and tricky to ripen in cooler years.
 To control this vigour, the grape is planted densely, typically at 10,000 vines per hectare in Beaujolais.
 Furthermore, the vines are often pruned hard and very low, making work in the vineyard particularly labour intensive.
 In most cases harvesting is still done by hand and many vineyards in the Crus are so steep that mechanisation is more or less impossible.

 Gamay reveals its southern roots by the fact that in order for it to ripen properly it needs at least a short spell of real heat, which it usually gets in Beaujolais.
 Yields can be huge, but best results are found between about 40-45hl/ha.

 In terms of soil, gamay does not do well on sedimentary rock types.
-Much of Beaujolais is granite with outcrops of schist in part of Morgon or Andesites in the Cote de Brouilly.
-In the Auvergne, gamay is planted on basalts and in the Côtes Roannaise there is again granite.
+Much of Beaujolais is granite with outcrops of schist in parts of Morgon or Andesites in the Côte de Brouilly.
+In the Auvergne, gamay is planted on basalts and in the Côtes Roannaise, again where there is granite.

 Finally, gamay is susceptible to rot and needs constant attention.
 It usually ripens early but the mistake that many make is to harvest too soon.
 Beaujolais is a mountainous region with hills rising up to about 1000m.
 Violent storms are not uncommon and many vineyards have been devastated by hail.